Speaking Sound Doctrine

 Daniel 2:44 And in the days of these kings the God of heaven will set up a kingdom which shall never be destroyed; and the kingdom shall not be left to other people; it shall break in pieces and consume all these kingdoms, and it shall stand forever.

-In New Testament terminology, "church" and "kingdom" indicate the same thing (Hebrews 12:23-28).
+In New Testament terminology, "church" and "kingdom" are synonymous and used interchangeably (Hebrews 12:23-28).

-Matthew 16:18, 19 And I also say to you that you are Peter, and on this rock I will build My church, and the gates of Hades shall not prevail against it.
-19 And I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.
+Matthew 16:18, 19 And I also say to you that … I will build My church,… 19 And I will give you the keys of the kingdom of heaven….

 The very first time the gospel is proclaimed, as recorded in Acts 2, Peter explains that Jesus Christ is the fulfillment of these prophecies and declares the good news that the kingdom of God has come (vs. 29-36).
 He orders the people to be baptized for the remission of their sins (vs. 38), and doing so, God adds them to His church.